Facts and causes

 Stammering or stuttering?

 Stammering and stuttering both mean the same thing.
-We use stammering in the UK w while in other parts of the world people refer to stuttering.
+We use stammering in the UK while in other parts of the world people refer to stuttering.

 Facts about stammering